Bob0123456/FuzzyClassificator/README.md

     -h, --help
         Show help message and exit.

+    -v, --version
+        Show current version of FuzzyClassificator:
+            [major].[minor].[build] if builded from master or release*, [major].[minor].dev[build] if builded from other branches,
+            [major].[minor].localbuild if local builded with setup.py install, unknown if not installed from PyPI or simply run as python script.

     -l [verbosity], --debug-level=[verbosity]
         Use 1, 2, 3, 4, 5 or DEBUG, INFO, WARNING, ERROR, CRITICAL debug info verbosity,